Updated March 18, 2026

 Info

-In Scotland, shops cannot sell alcohol between 10 PM and 10 AM.
-This applies to supermarkets, convenience stores, and off-licenses.
-Bars and restaurants serve until their licensed closing time.
-This catches many tourists off guard — you cannot buy a bottle of wine at 10:30 PM.
+In Scotland, shops, supermarkets, and off-licences cannot sell alcohol between 10 PM and 10 AM.
+This is a nationwide Scottish law, not just an Edinburgh rule.
+Bars and restaurants can serve until their licensed closing time.
+This catches many tourists off guard — you cannot buy a bottle of wine at a supermarket at 10:30 PM.

 How to avoid

 Stock up before 10 PM if you want drinks for your hotel room.
-Bars and restaurants are unaffected.
+Set a reminder on your phone.
+Bars and restaurants are unaffected by the retail curfew.

 Alcohol